 ● Overprotect unwanted behaviors (hide).

-● Get hurt emotionally by others behavior consistently.
+● Get hurt emotionally by others’ behavior consistently.

 ● Feel used, but consider that you must make that sacrifice.

-● Are unable to say “no”.
-Cannot stop helping others.
+● Are unable to say “no.” Cannot stop helping others.

-OBSERVE THESE BEHAVIORS OF CO-DEPENDENCY
+OBSERVE THESE BEHAVIORS OF CODEPENDENCY

 ● Tend to over-emote at people without realizing it, invading a boundary, and setting up a negative feedback loop; you over-emote, they mentally back away, you misinterpret as inadequate and “try harder,” then back to over-emoting, etc.

 ● Find it difficult or impossible to end an obviously dysfunctional relationship.

-● Feel as if you need to do more, be more and generally feel dissatisfied with your inability to change or control the other person’s happiness.
+● tend to feel as if you need to do more, be more, and generally feel dissatisfied with your inability to change or control the other person’s happiness.

-● Give too much information.
+● Give away too much information.

 ● Cause others to “walk on eggshells” around you.